cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in sample_aln1.aln -action +upper \
       +edit_residue <your file containing coordinates>

+.. warning:: If you give a list of coordinates, it has to be a Unix text file (not a word document).

 Changing the case depending on the score (under maintenance)